Tom Clancy's Rainbow Six (video game): Release

 Tom Clancy's Rainbow Six was released for Windows on August 21, 1998, in North America and on October 23, 1998, in Europe.
 In North America, the game was released by Red Storm Entertainment, with SouthPeak Games handling distribution duties.
 Take-Two Interactive published the game in Europe.
 The Nintendo 64 port was released in North America on November 17, 1999, and in the United Kingdom one month later on December 10.
 The PlayStation conversion was released in the United Kingdom on November 19, and in North America on November 23.
 A port for Mac OS was released on December 1, 1999.
 A distinct version of the game was released for Game Boy Color in North America April 12, 2000, and in the United Kingdom on November 10, 2000.
 The Dreamcast port was delayed several times before being released.
 Initially expected to be released on September 9, 1999, as a launch title for the system, it was delayed due to the difficulties of working with Windows CE during development.
 The port was initially delayed to October 19, 1999, before being postponed a month again.
-It then went gold on November 30, 1999, with an expected release date of December 9, and was released five months later on May 3, 2000, in North America by Majesco Sales' publishing label Pipe Dream Interactive, and on February 2, 2001, in the United Kingdom by German publisher Swing!
+It then went gold on November 30, 1999, with an expected release date of December 9, and was released five months later on May 3, 2000, in North America by Majesco' publishing label Pipe Dream Interactive, and on February 2, 2001, in the United Kingdom by German publisher Swing!
 Entertainment.

 After the release of the game, Tom Clancy offered to sign copies of the game for Red Storm employees, despite being relatively uninvolved in development, annoying several developers; as Upton opined, "Even though it had his name on the box, it wasn't his game.
 It was our game.
 He should have been asking us to sign a copy for him!"

 The PAL PlayStation port of the game was one of 20 games preloaded on the PlayStation Classic (excluding the Japan, Taiwan, and Hong Kong releases), released on December 3, 2018.